 22.1.
-Falcon Junior School shall ensure that all members of staff receive data protection training, including training on information handling appropriate to ensure data protection competence in their role.
+Falcon Junior School shall ensure that all members of staff receive data protection training, including training on information handling appropriate to their role, in order to ensure data protection competence in their role.
 This training shall be completed every two years as a minimum.